 These include an easier course for beginners, often used by families, and a harder course for experienced orienteers.

-Get the special map from the visitor centre, then use your map reading skills to try to find orienteering marker posts (called controls) in the right order.
+Then use your map reading skills to try to find the marker posts (called controls) in the right order.

-In 1999, Bwlch Nant yr Arian became a red kite feeding station as part of a programme to protect the small number of red kites in the area at that time.
+Bwlch Nant yr Arian became a red kite feeding station in 1999 as part of a programme to protect the small number of these birds in the area then.